Mega6776/NK-in-ICC/README.md

 NK cells are innate cytotoxic lymphocytes capable of recognizing and eliminating malignant cells in- dependently of antigen presentation.
-A previous study has reported that NK cells constitute a dominant immune pop- ulation within the ICC tumor microenvironment, occupying the largest immune compartment relative to other infiltrating immune cells.
+A previous study has reported that NK cells constitute a dominant immune population within the ICC tumor microenvironment, occupying the largest immune compartment relative to other infiltrating immune cells.
 The video below visually details the mechanics of NK cells and their role in tumor suppression-